antonaca/implementation-planner/README.md

 **Option B:**
 _Refer to an Example_

-- Study [hivprep-plan](https://github.com/antonaca/hivprep-plan) to see how the planner has been customized and completed for a real-world project.
+- Explore [HIV PrEP Protocol Roll-Out](https://github.com/antonaca/hivprep-plan) to see how the planner has been customized and completed for a real-world project.
 - Use it as a guide or starting point.

 ### 4. Populate Your Plan